MLee010/MinkyungLee/_pages/about.md

   - /about.html
 ---

 I’m Minkyung Lee, a Ph.D. graduate in Learning Design and Technology from Penn State University.
-I study how learners participate, interact, and build knowledge in collaborative and data-rich learning environments.
-My work brings together educational, social, and analytic perspectives to better understand learning processes and support more thoughtful design in higher education and digital learning contexts.
+As a researcher grounded in Learning, Design, and Technology (LDT), I work at the intersection of instructional design and learning analytics.
+My research examines how participation structures emerge in technology-mediated learning environments and how analytic approaches, including social network analysis and computational modeling, can help make those learning processes more visible and more useful for design.
-Thank you for visiting.
+Thank you for visiting!